lachlan-waugh/6447/slides/content/week8.md

 ---

 ### Other bins
-* Normal bins are divided into:
+* normal bins are divided into:
     * 62 small bins (chunks of *same* size)
     * 2 large bins (chunks of *similar* sizes)
 * chunk sizes may be changed